majn/telegram-purple/README.md

 1. Download and execute the setup from http://eion.robbmob.com/telegram/
 2. Restart Pidgin

+From 1.4.0 onwards, we also offer an installer from the [releases page](https://github.com/majn/telegram-purple/releases).
+This installer is built in a different way, and may still have some issues.

 #### Fedora (22, 23)

 The package is available in the Fedora 22 and 23 testing repositories: